 N1GY- The simple Approach to Ham Radio

 Occasionally I write articles for QST Magazine.
 I enjoy homebrewing little gadgets for the radio room like mic selectors and headset adaptors.
 I also enjoy constructing antennas to solve the needs of my particular situation.
 I write about these devices and some of these writings wind up in QST.
 They also wind up on these pages.
+I am also an active model railroader and have devoted a few pages on this site to that project as it proceeds to completion.

 My purpose is to develop a resource for those hams who are intrigued by DIY amateur radio, but do not want to get into a major project right away.
 I want to help other electronically challenged hams like myself to get comfortable with this amazing hobby.